mikeritter/walkingwiththeteacher/README.md

-# walkingwiththeteacher
+# walking with the teacher
-a personal journey with Jesud
+a personal journey with Jesus

+## Jesus Arrives on the Scene

+Sources:
+- Mark 1
+- Luke 1